WeblateOrg/weblate/CONTRIBUTING.md

 Examples of contributions include:

+* Bug reports and patch reviews
 * Code patches
+* Pull requests
 * Documentation improvements
-* Bug reports and patch reviews

 You can find more information on our website: